Form

 }

 Any fields without error messages will not be included in the object.
-So you can safety iterate over it with Object.keys() knowing all the included fields are invalid.
+So you can safely iterate over it with Object.keys() knowing all the included fields are invalid.

 errorBag: Record<string, string>